Antisemitism in Chile: Nazism in Chile

 Nazism in Chile has a long history dating back to the 1930s.
 Nazist cells are currently active in many Chilean cities, especially the capital, Santiago, and the southern cities with German heritage.

 After the dissolution of the National Socialist Movement of Chile (MNSCH) in 1938, notable former members of MNSCH migrated into Partido Agrario Laborista (PAL), obtaining high charges.
 Not all former MNSCH members joined the PAL; some continued to form parties of the MNSCH line until 1952.
 A new old-school Nazi party was formed in 1964 by school teacher Franz Pfeiffer.
 Among the activities of this group were the organization of a Miss Nazi beauty contest and the formation of a Chilean branch of the Ku Klux Klan.
 The party disbanded in 1970.
 Pfeiffer attempted to restart it in 1983 in the wake of a wave of protest against the Pinochet Regime.

 Historically Nazism had also detractors in Chile.
 Example of this is the telegram sent by members of the Congress of Chile to Adolf Hitler after the Kristallnacht (1938) in which they denounced the persecution of Jews.

 Even before the Nazi takeover of Germany in 1933 there was a German Chilean youth organization with strong Nazi influence.
 Nazi Germany pursued a policy of Nazification of the German Chilean community.
 These communities and their organizations were considered a cornerstone to extend the Nazi ideology across the world by Nazi Germany.
 It is widely known that albeit there were discrepancies most German Chileans were passive supporters of Nazi Germany.
 Nazism was widespread among the German Lutheran Church hierarchy in Chile.
 A local chapter of the Nazi Party was started in Chile.

 While Nazi Germany did pursue a policy of Nazification of overseas German communities, the German community in Chile did not act as an extension of the German state to any significant degree.

+Public opinion

+A survey conducted by Cadem and published on 24 May 2026 showed that only 27% of Chileans think that Jews in Chile are discriminated against "a lot or quite a lot", while 65% think they are discriminated against only "a little or not at all".